About Shawn Kennedy, MA, RN, FAAN, editor-in-chief (emerita)

 My uncle Joe embodied the persona of the old-time tough NYC Irish detective—he was over six feet tall, had piercing blue eyes and white hair, always wore a tan raincoat, and always had a cigarette in his hand.
 As a child, my siblings and I were always a little bit afraid of him.
 That image faded, though, and my last image of him was hunched over, with an oxygen cannula, trying to breathe.
 All those cigarettes added up, and after a lifetime of smoking, he died from chronic lung disease.
 This was before the landmark report on smoking and health issued by the U.S. surgeon general in 1964.
 Tiffany, 35, Louisiana; quit smoking at 34; smoke-free since January 2012.
 (CDC) Tiffany, 35, Louisiana; quit smoking at 34; smoke-free since January 2012.
 (CDC)

-Today is the 41st annual Great American Smokeout—the day created by the American Cancer Society (ACS) to help encourage smokers to […]
+Today is the 41st annual Great American Smokeout—the day created by the American Cancer Society (ACS) to help encourage smokers to quit smoking.
+According to […]

 Hitting the Nursing Conference Trail: Many Miles, But Much to Inspire